scylladb/scylladb/docs/dev/topology-over-raft.md

 doubling tablet count would interfere with the migration process.

-When the state machine leaves the migration track, and there are tablets waiting for tablet split to be finalized, the topology will transition into `tablet_split_finalization` state.
+When the state machine leaves the migration track, and there are tablets waiting for tablet split to be finalized, the topology will transition into `tablet_resize_finalization` state.
 At this moment, there will be no migration running in the system.
 A global token metadata barrier is executed to make sure that no process e.g. repair will be holding stale metadata when finalizing split.
 After that, the new tablet map, which is a result of splitting each preexisting tablet into two, is committed to group0.